BestTimesToVisit.com Logo

 safety

 Like any major city, be aware of your surroundings, especially at night.
 Stick to well-lit areas and avoid walking alone in unfamiliar neighborhoods after dark.
-The MetroLink is generally safe, but it's always wise to be vigilant, especially during off-peak hours.
+The MetroLink is generally safe, but it's always wise to be vigilant, particularly during off-peak hours.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.